anoadragon453/matrix-doc/proposals/xxxx-decentralising-media-through-cids.md

    automatically found.
 Public files in this MSC *could* be put into IPFS in the future, maybe as an updated version of MSC2706, without changing the MXC URL format again, as we'd already have CIDs here.
-1. **MSC2703** specifies a grammer for media IDs, which could be problematic for us here.
+1. **MSC2703** specifies a grammar for media IDs, which could be problematic for us here.
 It specifies that media IDs must be opaque, as well as a maximum of 255 characters in length.
 This is in conflict to this MSC (and also MSC2706), because we do encode information in the media ID, which